mannysingh6/JiraGitHubLinks/README.md

-# JiraGitHubLinks
+# Lenovo Internal Extension

-A brower extension used to link GitHub PRs in JIRA tickets
+A browser extension used to link GitHub PRs in JIRA tickets and more.